 Lester Holt, Honorary Chair

-A distinguished panel of musicians adjudicates in an anonymous fashion the preliminary round and chooses five Finalists from the recordings submitted by the nominees.
+A distinguished panel of musicians adjudicates in an anonymous fashion the preliminary round and chooses five finalists from the recordings submitted by the nominees.

-The five Finalists are invited to Indianapolis for outreach concerts, a high school residency and a fully-produced adjudicated public performance at The Jazz Kitchen, featuring the pianist in solo and trio formats.
+The five finalists are invited to Indianapolis for outreach concerts, a high school residency and a fully-produced adjudicated public performance at The Jazz Kitchen, featuring the pianist in solo and trio formats.

-All five Finalists arrive in Indianapolis for a week of adjudicated events.
-Performances include the Semi-Final round of competition involving solo and trio performance and the Finals, which feature the Finalists performing with a singer as well as specially-commissioned arrangements of jazz standards for piano and jazz orchestra.
+All five finalists arrive in Indianapolis for a week of adjudicated events.
+Performances include the Semi-Final round of competition involving solo and trio performance and the Finals, which feature the finalists performing with a singer as well as specially-commissioned arrangements of jazz standards for piano and jazz orchestra.

 The winner of the American Pianists Awards receives the Cole Porter Jazz Fellowship, worth $100,000, that includes a $50,000 cash award and two years of in-kind career assistance, publicity, professional fees and other opportunities worldwide - the largest award in the world for a young jazz pianist.